siddhpant/broo/README.md

 ## Miscellaneous

-If you see that your PC's user isn't in the channel when you join from your mobile, then run `setup_broo` again and accept the certificate.
-It would be nice to go through the steps again.
+If you see that your PC's user isn't in the channel when you join from your mobile, then restart Broo and press `p` on the starting prompt of Broo.
+After following the on-screen steps, run Broo normally.

+If the problem still persists, it would be nice to go through the setup again.

 ## Credits